woodrush/lambda-8cc/README.md

 This makes lambda-8cc self-contained in the realm of lambda calculus.
 The output program can also be run on minimal interpreters such as the 521-byte lambda calculus interpreter [SectorLambda](https://justine.lol/lambda/) written by Justine Tunney, and the [IOCCC](https://www.ioccc.org/) 2012 ["Most functional"](https://www.ioccc.org/2012/tromp/hint.html) interpreter written by [John Tromp](https://github.com/tromp) (the [source](https://www.ioccc.org/2012/tromp/tromp.c) is in the shape of a λ).

+It has long been known in computer science that lambda calculus is turing-complete. lambda-8cc shows this in a rather straightforward way by demonstrating that C programs can directly be compiled to lambda calculus terms.

 The nice thing about lambda calculus is that the language specs are extremely simple.
 With lambda-8cc, in a way we are preserving knowledge about how to compile C in a timeless method.